-SFF awards and facilitates grants to existing charities.
-For smaller grants and fiscal sponsorship for long-termist projects that don't yet have an institutional home, visit SAF.
+SFF versus SAF: SFF facilitates grants to existing charities; for smaller grants and service contracts for long-termist projects that don't yet have an institutional home, visit SAF.

 SFF-2020-H2 S-process Recommendations Announcement

 In the second half of this year (2020-H2), six people participated as “Recommenders” in a single round of a grant-recommendation process for the funders Jaan Tallinn (independent), Jed McCaleb (independent) and the Survival and Flourishing Fund (SFF).
 The following Recommenders in this round agreed to have their identities made public:

 - Eric Rogstad